AdityaSingh213/Basic-Calculator/README.md

 A simple web-based calculator built with HTML, CSS, and JavaScript.

+## 🛠️ Technologies Used
+- HTML
+- CSS
+- JavaScript

 ## Features
 - Basic arithmetic operations: `+`, `-`, `*`, `/`
 - Clear and Equal buttons